AmenZhou/amenzhou.github.io/_posts/2018-11-06-how-about-formik-and-yup.markdown

 // form.js

-class Form extends React {
+class Form extends Component {
   componentDidUpdate(prevProps) {
     // Here is the scroll up function if (prevProps.isSubmitting && !this.props.isSubmitting && !isEmpty(this.errors)) {